SGLK13023U Preparedness and Response to Humanitarian Crises

 • Basic concepts related to disaster preparedness and response.

-• Considerations in regional and local planning for disaster preparedness and response.
+• Considerations in regional and local planning for disaster preparedness and response

-• International collaboration for preparedness and response with a focus on the Cluster System.
+• International collaboration for preparedness and response

 • Implementation of disaster preparedness and response plans and their limitations and pitfalls.